Fenian Street: Location

 Fenian Street runs from Lincoln Place at the western end, to Hogan Place at the eastern end, parallel with Pearse Street.

 History

 Fenian Street was formally called Denzille or Denzil Street, first appearing on maps around 1770.
-It was named after the son of John Holles, Denzille Holles.
+It was named after Denzil Holles, 1st Baron Holles, one of the famous Five Members whom Charles I tried to arrest in the English House of Commons.
 It was renamed Fenian Street, after the Fenian Brotherhood, who operated from the street in the 1850s.

+One notable resident in the early years of the 20th Century was Brigit Dowling, later Brigit Hitler, who was living here with her family when she and her father met Adolf Hitler's half-brother, Alois Hitler Jr., in 1909 at the Dublin Horse Show.
+Brigit and Alois later eloped to Liverpool, married and had a son, William Patrick, who later adopted the less controversial surname Stuart-Houston.

 On 12 June 1963, 2a, 3, and 4 Fenian Street tenement houses collapsed.
 This resulted in the deaths of two young girls, Linda Byrne (aged 8) and Marion Vardy (aged 9), who were passing the building when it collapsed.
 The collapse was blamed on the fast drying out of water saturated bricks after a period of heavy rain, and prompted demands for poorly maintained and dangerous tenement buildings to be demolished.
 In the 18 months after the collapse on Fenian Street, over 1200 Georgian houses in Dublin were demolished.